khinsuwai97/Trendy-shoes-e-commerce/README.md

 - On Products Page, you can search the shoes, filter shoes by price and other sort categories
 - Click on each shoe product card, it will show you details of products
 - On Detail Page, you can choose quantity and sizes of shoes and you can click "Add to Cart" for product purchase
-- On Cart Page , you can still choose quantity and will you total price of your shoes
+- On Cart Page , you can still increase quantity and price of your shoes
 - for Authentication, you can also sign in , sign up and sign out for website
 - for Trending Button, it is just for scrolling for Trending Products section and it will only work for Home Page and it will not work for other pages